ivanizag/iz80/README.md

 [![Crates](https://img.shields.io/crates/v/iz80.svg)](https://crates.io/crates/iz80)
 [![Documentation](https://docs.rs/iz80/badge.svg)](https://docs.rs/iz80)

 Zilog Z80 and Intel 8080 emulator library for RUST.
-It passes all the tests of the ZEZALL suite.
+It passes all the tests of the ZEXALL suite.
 No cycle emulation accuracy, runs as fast as it can.

 To run the ZEXALL test suite for Zilog Z80: